Peru

 Wonderful shepherd girl at the Colca Canyon - Peru

-For detailed information on history, politics, economy and so on, please consult the excellent Wikipedia chapter of Peru.
+For detailed information on history, politics, economy and so on, please consult the excellent Wikipedia article of Peru.

 Special note: I'd like to thank the Oliveira family from Cusco for their hospitality.
 The 3 weeks were unforgettable.
 Que le vaya muy bien!